luciapeterlin/ShoppingListApp/README.md

 # ShoppingListApp

-Simple mobile app built with React Native that allows you to add, remove and mark items as purchased.
+Simple mobile app built with React Native that allows you to add, remove and check items as purchased.

 ## Previews: